spectralDNS/shenfun/docs/source/poisson.rst

 Preamble
 --------

-We will solve the Poisson problem using the `shenfun <https://github.com/spectralDNS/shenfun>`__ Python module.
+We will solve Poisson's equation using the `shenfun <https://github.com/spectralDNS/shenfun>`__ Python module.
 The first thing needed is then to import some of this module's functionality plus some other helper modules, like `Numpy <https://numpy.org>`__ and `Sympy <https://sympy.org>`__: